faranalytics/streams-logger/README.md

 ### Graph API Pattern

 Streams uses a [graph API pattern](#connect-the-logger-to-the-formatter-and-connect-the-formatter-to-the-consolehandler-and-rotatingfilehandler) for constructing a logger.
-Each graph consists of a network of `Transforms` that together comprise the logging pipeline.
+Each graph consists of a network of `Transforms` that together comprise the graph-like logging pipeline.

 ## Usage